Compressed air

 Compressed air is air kept under a pressure that is greater than atmospheric pressure.
-Compressed air is an important medium for transfer of energy in industrial processes, and is used for power tools such as air hammers, drills, wrenches, and others, as well as to atomize paint, to operate air cylinders for automation, and can also be used to propel vehicles.
+Compressed air in vehicle tires and shock absorbers are commonly used for improved traction and reduced vibration.
+Compressed air is an important medium for the transfer of energy in industrial processes and is used for power tools such as air hammers, drills, wrenches, and others, as well as to atomize paint, to operate air cylinders for automation, and can also be used to propel vehicles.
 Brakes applied by compressed air made large railway trains safer and more efficient to operate.
 Compressed air brakes are also found on large highway vehicles.

 Compressed air is used as a breathing gas by underwater divers.
-It may be carried by the diver in a high pressure diving cylinder, or supplied from the surface at lower pressure through an air line or diver's umbilical.
+The diver may carry it in a high-pressure diving cylinder, or supplied from the surface at lower pressure through an air line or diver's umbilical.
 Similar arrangements are used in breathing apparatus used by firefighters, mine rescue workers and industrial workers in hazardous atmospheres.

 In Europe, 10 percent of all industrial electricity consumption is to produce compressed air—amounting to 80 terawatt hours consumption per year.